 |Max 30 min.||45 min.||60+ min.|

-Ski eight 500 meter pieces.
-Ski for one minute at light pressure between each 500.
+Ski twelve 500 meter pieces.
+Ski for two minutes at light pressure between each 500.

-Ski six 10 minute pieces.
+Ski four 10 minute pieces.
 Ski for two minutes at light pressure between each piece.

 TIPS FOR SUCCESS

 Prepare and recover: Warm-up, cool-down, and stretch every time you train.
 Remember that workouts of greater intensity require a longer warm-up.